nexios-labs/sift-validator/docs/framework-integration.md

 ## Conclusion

-Integrating Sift with web frameworks provides powerful validation capabilities that can be tailored to your specific application needs.
+Integrating Voltar  with web frameworks provides powerful validation capabilities that can be tailored to your specific application needs.
 By following the patterns and practices outlined in this guide, you can:

 1. **Ensure data integrity** through consistent validation across your application
 2. **Improve user experience** with clear, helpful error messages